 I always thought that being a goth was more of a life choice than an unavoidable path dictated by your birth, but whatever

 The alternative music scene was where I found my place in the world.
-Being apart of this subculture brought balance to my identity issues that made my emotions unstable and caused me countless emotional breakdowns.
-Before I found my way into this alternative subculture I was struggling to handle the trauma my childhood brought me.
+Being a part of this subculture brought balance to my identity issues made my emotions unstable and caused me countless emotional breakdowns.
+Before I found my way into this alternative subculture, I was struggling to handle the trauma my childhood brought to me.
 Alternative music and all its genres saved my life, and I seriously mean that.

 Of course, for a few of us, we find our way into alternative subcultures, such as being Goth, Emo, Punk, or Metalhead and feel a connection and love for this kind of music, because we were already badly damaged.
-With these groups then giving us something we could belong to which we couldn’t get anywhere else.
+These groups give us something we could belong to which we couldn’t get anywhere else.

-Like any kind of cultural differences, alternative subcultures has its own set of groups norms and values.
-Ideally, if such members do need mental health support or any kind of support, then these cultural differences should be factored in to aid to help them.
+Like any kind of cultural difference, alternative subcultures have their own set of group norms and values.
+Ideally, if such members do need mental health support or any kind of support, then these cultural differences should be factored in to aid in helping them.

-This is also supported by Howe, et al. (2015) who recruited middle-aged former 1980s heavy metal groupies, musicians, and fans on Facebook, finding that being a Metalhead had protective factor against negative outcomes.
-Although due to this method of gathering participants, those we didn’t fare well might not be on Facebook or willing to volunteer.
+This is also supported by Howe et al. (2015) who recruited middle-aged former 1980s heavy metal groupies, musicians, and fans on Facebook, finding that being a Metalhead had protective factors against negative outcomes.
+Although due to this method of gathering participants, those we didn’t fare well with might not be on Facebook or willing to volunteer.
 But you can say that about any research, as you can’t force people to take part against their will.

-If you’re interested in listening to more alternative music then, to give you all a taste I’ve added a playlist below covering a wide range of the alternative music, from Goth to Metalhead.
+If you’re interested in listening to more alternative music, then to give you all a taste, I’ve added a playlist below covering a wide range of alternative music, from Goth to Metalhead.

 As part of writing this post about the alternative subcultures that I love and belong to, I thought I’d create a peer support group.
-This group is aimed at anyone who feels unwanted or feels like a misfit, weather you’re Goth, Emo, Punk, Metalhead, LGBTQ+, etc. this group is for you.
+This group is aimed at anyone who feels unwanted or feels like a misfit, whether you’re Goth, Emo, Punk, Metalhead, LGBTQI+, etc. this group is for you.
 You are all wanted.

 Unwanted at the Mental Health Home For Misfits

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with alternative music and its subcultures in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.